grimharald/tech-writing-portfolio/Technical Writing examples/Tutorials/pi-zero-headless-setup/readme.rst

 Connect to the Raspberry Pi Zero 2 W with SSH
 =============================================

-The Pi Zero will connect to the WiFi automatically due to the set up in step1_.
+The Pi Zero will connect to the WiFi automatically due to the set up in `the first chapter <step1_>`_.

 Now, take another computer and start it up.
 As long as both this PC and the Pi zero are on the same WiFi, you can can access the Pi using SSH.

-To use SSH, you first need to install `Putty <https://putty.org/>`_, an SSH client.
+To use SSH, you first need to install `Putty <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`_, an SSH client.

 To install on Windows, download the `installer <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html_>`_.
 For Linux, see `these installation instructions <https://www.ssh.com/academy/ssh/putty/linux>`_, and follow `these instructions <https://www.ssh.com/academy/ssh/putty/mac>`_ for Mac.